Villeneuve-lès-Maguelone

-Villeneuve-lès-Maguelone (Occitan: Vilanòva de Magalona) is a commune in the Hérault department in the Occitanie region in Southern France.
+Villeneuve-lès-Maguelone (Occitan: Vilanòva de Magalona, before 1992: Villeneuve-lès-Maguelonne) is a commune in the Hérault department in the Occitanie region in Southern France.
 Villeneuve-lès-Maguelone station has rail connections to Narbonne, Montpellier and Avignon.

 Etymology

 The name Maguelone is a variation of Latin "margarita" (pearl), from Persian "margaritis" - in modern French the "marguerite" (daisy) took its name from the precious stone.
 The ending is probably a misattribution: "-ita" is a common Romance feminine diminutive suffix, equivalent in meaning to the Occitan "-ona".